What changed in August 2026

 - Average fuel consumption (L/100km) from manufacturer specs — add 10–15% for real-world SA driving

-- Petrol vs diesel: diesel is currently cheaper per litre but diesel engines cost more to maintain and repair
+- Petrol vs diesel: diesel is currently more expensive per litre than petrol inland, and diesel engines also cost more to maintain and repair — the old "diesel saves you money" assumption does not hold at August 2026 prices unless you cover very high mileage

 - Tank size: a larger tank means fewer fill-ups but higher cash outlay per fill